hack-shack/glowfire/README.md

 To show the app menu, press space key or right click mouse.

 The touchpad will not work until you flash RP2040 firmware.
 USB-OTG devices are supported: mouse, keyboard, audio DAC.
-Must be attached before boot.
+Connect before booting Pi.

 # Flash firmware
 To enable touchpad, install firmware.